 The active substance in Praluent, alirocumab, is a monoclonal antibody.
 A monoclonal antibody is an antibody (a type of protein) that has been designed to recognise and attach to a specific structure (called an antigen) in the body.

 Alirocumab has been designed to attach to a protein called ‘PCSK9’.
 This protein attaches to cholesterol receptors on the surface of liver cells and causes these receptors to be absorbed and broken down inside the cells.
 These receptors control blood levels of cholesterol, especially LDL-cholesterol, by removing it from the bloodstream.
 By attaching and blocking PCSK9, Praluent prevents the receptors from being broken down inside cells and therefore increases the number of these receptors on the cell surface, where they can attach to LDL-cholesterol and remove it from the bloodstream.
-This helps to reduce the amount of cholesterol in the blood.
+This helps to reduce the amount of LDL-cholesterol in the blood.

 What benefits of Praluent have been shown in studies?

 Praluent has been studied in 10 main studies involving over 5,000 adult patients with hypercholesterolaemia (including patients with heterozygous familial disease) and mixed dyslipidaemia.
 Some studies looked at Praluent taken on its own, while others studied Praluent in combination with other fat-lowering medicines, including patients on the maximum recommended doses of statins.
 Some studies compared Praluent with placebo (a dummy treatment) and others to another medicine for hypercholesterolaemia (ezetimibe).
 These studies showed that when Praluent was given on top of a statin it led to a substantial reduction in blood levels of LDL-cholesterol (between 39 and 62% more than placebo) after 6 months of treatment.
-When given on top of standard treatment or on top of placebo, Praluent produced a 24 to 36% greater reduction in blood levels of LDL-cholesterol than ezetimibe.
+When given on top of standard treatment or on its own, Praluent produced a 24 to 36% greater reduction in blood levels of LDL-cholesterol than ezetimibe.

 What are the risks associated with Praluent?